7 Secrets Happy Couples Know About Arguing And Making Up

 • Sometimes disappoint each other.

-So what is the difference between happy couples and unhappy couples?
+So what’s the difference between happy couples and unhappy couples?

-Here’s the deal: It is not one thing.
-The difference is in how happy couples perceive each other, and particular actions they take when conflicts arise.
+Here’s the deal: It’s not one thing.
+The difference is in how happy couples perceive each other and the actions they take when conflicts arise.

-7 Secrets Happy Couple Know About Arguing & Making Up
+7 Secrets Happy Couples Know About Arguing & Making Up

 1. Happy Couples Take Responsibility Instead Of Assign Blame

 Relationship is like a funhouse mirror.
 At the carnival, you look in a funhouse mirror and see a distorted image of yourself.
-You might have a long head and a tiny torso with big giant feet, or some other odd image that is staring back at you.
+You might have a long head, a tiny torso with big giant feet, or some other odd image staring back at you.
 And sometimes what you see is so weird that you don’t even recognize yourself.

-This is what happens when you are in an intimate relationship.
+This is what happens when you’re in an intimate relationship.
 You aren’t looking at your partner.
 You’re looking at a distorted image of yourself.
-And all of your flaws and frustrations with yourself get projected onto your partner.
+And all your flaws and frustrations with yourself get projected onto your partner.

 Happy couples realize this and take responsibility for their projections.

-It’s much easier to blame your partner when things go South and to judge your partner’s strategies for dealing with stress.
-Their behavior makes you uncomfortable and you would handle things differently.
+It’s much easier to blame your partner when things go wrong and to judge your partner’s strategies for dealing with stress.
+Their behavior makes you uncomfortable and you’d probably handle things differently.
 If only he/she would just do things your way the two of you would get along so much better.

 Ultimately blaming and judging your partner leads to a power struggle between the two of you.
 Just let go of the rope.

-Happy couples take ownership of their discomfort whatever it may be, and allow their partner the freedom to make his/her own choices.
-It is this acceptance that creates harmony between two people and a bond that lasts over time.
+Happy couples take ownership of their discomfort whatever it may be and allow their partner the freedom to make his/her own choices.
+It’s this acceptance that creates harmony between you and a bond that lasts over time.

 One of the biggest causes of a power struggle in a relationship is the need for your partner to agree with you.
 The need for him/her to agree with your desires, your opinions, and your strategies will cause a lot of conflict between the two of you.